 Ladies bikes are very popular these days.
 Over the last few decades, the choice of lady's bikes and commuter bicycle clothing has skyrocketed.
 The once popular approach of just getting men's bikes and making a smaller size has been somewhat abandoned.
 Nowadays, we have ladies-specific geometries, ladies-specific saddles and plenty of other accessories and bike parts that are better suited to the ladies.
 Plenty of bicycle brands have ladies-specific models of their bikes, be it a mountain bike, or a road bike, or even a beach cruiser version for ladies.
 This is more or less what's helping change the image that cycling is a men's sport.
 It is not, and it shouldn't be seen as such.

-Here are some of the ladies bikes we offer for sale online:
+Here are some of the ladies bikes (and others) we offer for sale online:

 Now, the cold hard truth is that, even though there are plenty of lady's bikes to choose from, as well as plenty of clothing and gear too, women still shy away from cycling.
 Some are afraid of the roads and the traffic, some think that's not a suitable image for them.
 Regardless of the excuse, that ought to change.
 So, where would a lady start?
 Naturally, they try to do some research and see where they stand.
 What kind of women's bike they do they need?
 Are they going to get a high-end mountain bike, or should they opt for a beach cruiser?

 Just look at your needs, and what you'd use it for.
 The common solution if you're just getting in the sport is to get a good step through ladies' bike.
 Women's cruiser bikes are excellent for ladies.
 They're easy to get on, and off it, they have all the things you need to get around town, and there's plenty of choice in terms of which one to get.
 Getting a women's mountain bike, or a women's road bike, or even a hybrid bike, would be a mistake here.